TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          :ref:`data-type-resource`

    Description
-         Same as :ref:`setup-page-includeJS` above, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).
+         Same as :ref:`includeJS <setup-page-includejs-array>` above, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).